brendofranca/reuros-api/README.md

 # Currency API

 Currency API is a simple RESTful service that provides currency conversion rates between two currencies.
-It fetches real-time exchange rates using the [ExchangeRate-API](https://www.exchangerate-api.com/).
+It fetches exchange rates using the [ExchangeRate-API](https://www.exchangerate-api.com/).

 ## Features

-- Fetch real-time exchange rates for a given base and target currency.
+- Fetch exchange rates for a given base and target currency.
 - Swagger documentation for API endpoints.

 ## Prerequisites